YuvaSec/Hashnode/draft-67ebeece4859ddf53a285587.md

 ## Conclusion

-Chances are, Shadow AI’s already being used in your company—boosting productivity on one hand, but quietly opening up security risks on the other.
+Chances are, Shadow AI’s already being used in your company—boosting productivity on one hand but quietly opening up security risks on the other.

 You can’t just pretend it’s not happening.
 And banning it?
 That’s just a quick fix, not a real solution.